Mariat2001/Beauty-CMS/README.md

 ```

   B-***Backend Setup***
-1. In the Movie_App run this the Frontend Folder following these steps:
+1. In the Movie_App run this the Backend Folder following these steps:

 ```sh
 1. Navigate to the backend folder: